nhu92/Mixed-DNA-Project/INeedToRunHybPiper.md

 > I prompt this in ChatGPT3: Give me a python script to: generate a list file of folder names from a given directory; copy fasta files named like "foldername_contigs.fasta" to an input directory; substitute the sequence title of each fasta title in the input directory a pattern with "input directory name_folder name_an order number started from 1".
 You may use some package like SeqIO.

 After several rounds of modifying and prompting, the tool works perfectly now.
-It is available [here](https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/changeSeqNames.py).
+It is available as [change_seq_names.py](https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/change_seq_names.py).
 This tool can be used as shown below:
 ```bash
 # an example to apply to astragalus folder where stores the HybPiper outputs from astragalus input reads.
 python changeSeqNames.py ../hyb_output/astragalus/ ../output/